Kangonaut/aegis-athena/diaries/mars-rag-diary.md

 of the rather small dataset size of just 20 questions.
 However, since running evals with GPT-4 as a feedback LLM is pretty expensive, I presently cannot afford to use a larger evaluation dataset.

-## M.A.R.S.
-RAG Pipeline v4.0
+## MARS RAG Pipeline v4.0

-This version of M.A.R.S. is used to try out how well the pipeline performs using smaller models.
+This version of MARS is used to try out how well the pipeline performs using smaller models.
 The architecture is the same as v3.0, except from the LLM used, which is the Llama-2-7b-chat-hf (`llama2:7b`) model.
 The model is being run locally on an Ollama server instance.